-- All monies are invested.
-Each year the trustees designate 12.5% of the total value of the Fund for mission work.
+All monies are invested.
+Each year the trustees designate a significant percentage of the assets of the Fund for mission work.

-- Each recipient of a grant must provide assurance of faithfulnes to teaching the gospel.
-Only those who are loyal to Christ and His church are eligible for grants.
+Each recipient of a grant must provide assurance of faithfulnes to teaching the gospel.
+Only those who are faithful to Christ, His church and sound teaching are eligible for grants.